mozilla-l10n/localizer-documentation/src/products/firefox_ios/testing.md

 # Testing on iOS for a new release

 Localizers currently mostly rely on screenshots for testing.
-Latest information and updates about testing are provided on the [dev.l10n mailing list](https://lists.mozilla.org/listinfo/dev-l10n), which you should follow if you are working on l10n for any of the existing Mozilla products.
+Latest information and updates about Firefox for iOS are generally announced on the [Discourse Localization category](https://discourse.mozilla.org/c/l10n/), which you should follow if you are working on l10n for any of the existing Mozilla products.

 ## Testing with screenshots

-Screenshots are currently provided by the iOS team, and the latest iterations can be found [right here](https://drive.google.com/drive/folders/1VOq91kGIm0XuneKdSl48HCwTkwXCw_Ve).
+Screenshots are currently provided by the iOS team, and the latest iterations can be found [right here](https://firefox-ci-tc.services.mozilla.com/tasks/index/mobile.v2.firefox-ios.l10n-screenshots.latest).
+Once you find your locale in the list, you should choose and download the .zip file that contains your locale code.

 ## Test builds